Other matters for consideration

 Bequests and gifts

-A fundraising activity may involve the need to take out specific, one-off insurance, if the event is not going to be covered by existing policies.
-Before you go ahead with an event, find out what your association's insurance policy covers and what additional cover is required.
+A fundraising activity may require specific, one-off insurance, if the event is not going to be covered by existing policies.
 Personal injury, product liability and cover for volunteers are particular areas to consider.
 If the association is using a sub-contractor you should also check what insurance they have.
 Insurance topics are covered in more detail in Insurance and Risk Management.

 Certain activities may require local government approval for fundraising.
 This is likely to be the case when using a public space and/or in relation to local health, noise, safety or traffic by-laws.